wuespace/envar/README.md

 You can use Envar in your Deno application by importing it from the `jsr:@wuespace/envar` module.

+> [!NOTE]
+> When you want to use envar in a bigger application, you should consider installing it using `deno add jsr:@wuespace/envar` to make sure you have a fixed version.

 ```tsx
 // Import the initVariable function from the module
 import { initVariable, EnvNotSetError } from "jsr:@wuespace/envar";